 member of the development community on NetBeans.
 He also provides support to users through a Russian mailing list, news and technical

 content translations and is an evangelist for NetBeans.
 Most recently, Maxym was elected to represent NetBeans on the community governance board.

-Laird Nelson is a Senior Software Architect at Jenzabar, where he designs and writes systems that run colleges and universities.
+Laird Nelson is a Consulting Member of Technical Staff at Oracle where he works with the foundations of Java EE.
 He also plays a mean Hammond B3.

 Larry Nelson is the Senior Group Manager, Global Education Learning Community (GELC), responsible for promoting world wide participation in GELC.